thatoddmailbox/fcp-stuff/docedit.md

 ### Style
 ```
-0x0: uint32_t - class ID, basically a unique id for the style that is used to refer to it by the runs
+0x0: uint32_t - class ID, seems to always be 0x000000D0
 0x4: uint32_t - attributes
-0x8: uint32_t - name (seems to always be the same 0x000103DE?)
+0x8: uint32_t - name (seems to always be 0xFFFFFFFF?)
 0xC: uint16_t - "xNumSpecIdx", the ID of the numspec for this style
 0xE: uint16_t - "xRevIdx", the ID of the revision for this style
 0x10: uint16_t - justification